thezachcarter/OhMyGods/README.md

 OhMyGods is my Prime Digital Academy solo project.
 For this project I wanted to combine my deep interests in turn-based strategy games and ancient cultures to create an entertaining way to learn a bit about a variety of mythologies.

+* Optimized for desktop.
+Chrome recommended.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://afternoon-badlands-81604.herokuapp.com/)

 <img src="./public/images/screenshots/Screen Shot 2022-05-02 at 2.56.42 PM.png" alt="user page" width="250"/>
 <img src="./public/images/screenshots/Screen Shot 2022-05-02 at 2.57.00 PM.png" alt="battle page" width="250"/>